vanus-labs/docs/content/how-to/manage-subscription/filters.md

     ]'
 ```

-Vanus support follow filters:
+Vanus supports the following filter types:

 ### Exact

 Exact is a map which the keys are the names of the CloudEvents attributes, and their values are the String values to use in the comparison.
 The values of the matching CloudEvents attributes MUST all exactly match with the associated value String specified (case sensitive).
 The attribute name and value specified in the filter express MUST NOT be empty strings.
 For example:

 ```json
 { "exact": { "source": "vanus.source", "type": "vanus.type" } }